singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 #### Changes required in Test file.

-According to the strategy change we will change the way we write our test as well.
+According to the strategy change, we will change the way we write our test as well.
 This is how our updated test file looks like.

 ```java
 package io.singh1114.springboottut;